irdkwia/TLCFileExtractor/README.md

 where "from\_path" is the folder where are located the .ao and .rgb files

-and output\_dir (optional) is the folder where the image files will be extracted; if not given it will be the same as from\_path
+and "output\_dir" (optional) is the folder where the image files will be extracted; if not given it will be the same as from\_path